Since 2002, when she moved to Durham, Faulkner has organized voter

 In 2008, she co-founded Durham for Obama, an 11,000-member grassroots organization that registered and mobilized voters in Durham.

-From 2009-2011, she co-chaired a voting rights task force with Anita Earls, executive director of The Southern Coalition for Social Justice, with the goal of enfranchising more North Carolinians.
+From 2009-2011, she co-chaired a voting rights task force with Anita Earls, founder and former executive director of The Southern Coalition for Social Justice, with the goal of enfranchising more North Carolinians.
+Anita Earls is now running for NC Supreme Court justice.

-Since June 2013, she has been part of the Moral Monday movement led by Reverend William Barber, the executive director of the North Carolina NAACP, along with 125 partner organizations.
+Since June 2013, Faulkner has been part of the Moral Monday movement led by Rev. Dr. William J. Barber, II, President & Sr. Lecturer, Repairers of the Breach.

-Since the fall of 2016, Faulkner has organized against Donald Trump's policies.
+Since the fall of 2016, Faulkner has organized against Donald Trump and his policies.

 From 1992-1994, Faulkner worked as executive director of NARAL Pro-Choice NC, a grassroots reproductive rights organization.